 Webrageous has been successfully managing Google AdWords campaigns for family law firms for well over 10 years now.
 Family Law AdWords results can vary depending on the location, case type, tracking capabilities, and PPC campaign strategy.
 Below are summarized results for a few of our law firm clients targeting Divorce, Child Custody, and Child Support leads.
 Budgets range from $2,000 to $7,000+ monthly.
 The results we have been able to achieve for our family law clients are so strong we are even willing to offer a 60 day risk-free trial for managing your Google AdWords account.

 The average cost-per-click (CPC) can vary considerably depending on location.
 The conversion rate (percentage of clicks that become a lead) for our family law firm clients ranges between 12% and 40% depending on a number of factors, including device targeting (phone/desktop), case type, and tracking capabilities as primary variables.

-This Family Law client has outsourced their advertising to Webrageous for less than 30 days.
+This Family Law client has outsourced their advertising to Webrageous for almost 2 years.
 Prior to launching campaigns we worked with the client to optimize her site for conversions.
 Landing page optimization and pre-optimized campaigns built on family law ppc advertising best practices have resulted in an extremely low cost-per-lead (CPL) for Family Law.
 The cost per lead (CPL) is the cost to receive one contact form submission or phone call.

 Family Law Client Just Outside a Major City